-This part of the site provides legal information and documents pertaining to divorce and the process of going through a divorce.
+This part of the site provides legal information pertaining to divorce and the process of going through a divorce.
 Divorce is often a difficult and emotional experience, which is why you want the process to be handled quickly and efficiently.
-That's why we are here to take away some of the stress and cost with a fixed-price service backed by top quality legal expertise.

-Getting divorced is never an easy decision, but once you've reached that decision, we can help to navigate you through the maze of complicated divorce forms in a transparent and cost-effective way.
+Getting divorced is never an easy decision, but once you've reached that decision, we can help to navigate you through the maze of complicated divorce forms in a transparent way.

 If you choose the deed poll option, you can choose to register (enrol) this document with the Royal Courts of Justice.
 This document will provide the necessary documentation and guidance you need to do this.